-The cost to implement the fish monitoring program varies from year to year based on funding availability and whether natural environmental conditions (e.g. rainfall and streamflow patterns) are favorable for surveying or not.
-Total annual cost is approximately \$50,000 to \$75,000 depending on the duration of the sampling season and number of surveys conducted.
-Approximately 10-20% of this total has been provided by in-kind donations of time and services from volunteers and project partners.
+The cost to implement the current fish monitoring program varies from year to year based on funding availability and whether natural environmental conditions (e.g. rainfall and streamflow patterns) are favorable for surveying.
+The total annual program cost is \$50,000 to \$75,000, depending on the length of the rotary screw trap season and number of spawner surveys conducted.
+Approximately 10-20% of the total cost is provided by in-kind donations of time and services from volunteers and project partners.